Aditya-0011/B21/README.md

 4. **Minimal Attack Surface** - Only POST/GET requests are accepted.
 No query parameters or complex headers are parsed.
 5. **IP Logging** - Real client IPs are extracted via `X-Forwarded-For` header (supports reverse proxy scenarios).

-### Security Best Practices

-- 🔒 Store `TOTP_SECRET` in environment variables, never in code
-- 🔐 Use HTTPS/TLS in production (reverse proxy with Let's Encrypt)
-- 🚫 Never commit secrets to version control
-- 📝 Regularly audit logs for suspicious activity
-- 🔄 Rotate TOTP secrets periodically
-- 🔥 Use a firewall to restrict access to known IPs

 ---

 ## ⚠️ Error Handling